What Is Auto Insurance for Non-owners?

 Other motorists:

 Non-owner auto insurance packages typically only cover you, not your partner or any other household members who might drive.
-If someone lives in your home with a personal auto insurance policy, several insurance companies won’t let you have a non-owner automobile insurance coverage.
+If someone lives in your home with a personal auto insurance policy, several insurance companies won’t let you have non-owner automobile insurance coverage.

 Commercial driving: